Heat pumps and Octopus

 When Octopus is a good fit

-Octopus is a strong heat-pump option when you want to combine installation support, smart tariffs and a supplier that is actively building products around flexible electricity use.
+Octopus can be a good heat-pump option when you want to combine installation support, smart tariffs and a supplier that is actively building products around flexible electricity use.
 Cosy can be especially useful if your home can coast through the evening peak after being warmed in cheaper periods.

 It is a weaker fit if the home needs building-fabric work first, if a smart meter problem would block tariff settlement or if you want a set-and-forget heating bill with no interest in timing.
 In those cases, fix the underlying design or metering issue before treating supplier choice as the main decision.